hello@julietsmallernst.com ✗ 510-216-3988

 Therapy with young children (ages 0-5), caregivers, and families

 Early childhood lays the foundation upon which our sense of self, our relationships, and our expectations of the world are built.
-Intervening in difficulties during these crucial years can help young children avoid later emotional challenges and develop the skills to have healthier, more fulfilling lives as adults.
-I aim to support young children get back on developmental track and to help caregivers cultivate relationships with their children that serve as a lifelong, mutual source of love and support.
+Intervening in problems during these crucial years can help young children avoid later emotional strife and develop the skills to have healthier, more fulfilling lives as adults.
+I aim to support young children get back on their developmental track and to help caregivers cultivate relationships with their children that serve as a lifelong, mutual source of love and support.

 Sessions may involve collaborative meetings with a child and their caregiver(s) along with 1:1 work with a child.